How Many People Have HSV-1 And HSV-2?

 Herpes Can Be Transmitted Through The Blood

-There is no blood-borne transmission of herpes.
-Transmission occurs through the fluids from cold sores or herpes blisters, from the saliva of infected people, or through sexual contact.
+There is no blood-borne transmission of herpes simplex virus.
+Transmission occurs through the fluids from cold sores or herpes blisters, through the saliva of infected individuals, or via sexual contact.

 Herpes simplex virus cannot be cured, and a vaccine to prevent it does not yet exist.

 Herpes simplex transmission cannot always be prevented.
-It is common for contagious individuals to not show any signs or symptoms of infection.
+It is common for contagious individuals to exhibit no signs or symptoms of infection.
 HSV-1 can be transmitted via everyday, non-sexual contact, but it is more transmissible than HSV-2.

 HSV-1 (oral herpes) is commonly contracted during childhood and often goes unnoticed.
 Please avoid contact with people with cold sores, and do not kiss or share anything that may come in contact with their saliva to reduce your chances of getting oral herpes.

-Direct contact with an infected person is believed to be the most common method of spreading HSV-1.
+Direct contact with an infected person is considered the most common method of transmitting HSV-1.
 Herpes blister outbreaks and healing sores are contagious for a few days before they occur.

 Oral herpes typically lasts for 1-2 weeks, while genital herpes typically lasts for 10-20 days.